exasol/virtual-schemas/doc/development/developing-sql-dialect/implementing_mandatory_sql_dialect_classes.md

     The same is true for schemas.
 In case of a relational database you can try to find out whether or not catalogs and / or schemas are supported by simply looking at the Data Definition Language (DDL) statements that the SQL dialect provides.
     If `CREATE SCHEMA` exists, the database supports schemas.

-    _If on the other hand those DDL commands are missing, that does not rule out that pseudo-catalogs and schemas are used.
-You will see why shortly._
+    If on the other hand those DDL commands are missing, that does not rule out that pseudo-catalogs and schemas are used.
+You will see why shortly.

-    _A Virtual Schema needs to know how the data source handles catalogs and schemas, so that it can:_
+    A Virtual Schema needs to know how the data source handles catalogs and schemas, so that it can:
-    _1. Validate user-defined catalog and schema properties._
+    1. Validate user-defined catalog and schema properties.
-    _2. Apply catalog and schema filters only where those concepts are supported._
+    2. Apply catalog and schema filters only where those concepts are supported.

-    _A quick look at the [Athena DDL](https://docs.aws.amazon.com/athena/latest/ug/language-reference.html) tells us that you can't create or drop catalogs and schemas._
+    A quick look at the [Athena DDL](https://docs.aws.amazon.com/athena/latest/ug/language-reference.html) tells us that you can't create or drop catalogs and schemas._
-    _On the other hand the [JDBC driver simulates catalog support with a single pseudo-catalog](https://s3.amazonaws.com/athena-downloads/drivers/JDBC/SimbaAthenaJDBC_2.0.7/docs/Simba+Athena+JDBC+Driver+Install+and+Configuration+Guide.pdf#%5B%7B%22num%22%3A40%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C76.5%2C556.31%2C0%5D) called `AwsDataCatalog`._
+    On the other hand the [JDBC driver simulates catalog support with a single pseudo-catalog](https://s3.amazonaws.com/athena-downloads/drivers/JDBC/SimbaAthenaJDBC_2.0.7/docs/Simba+Athena+JDBC+Driver+Install+and+Configuration+Guide.pdf#%5B%7B%22num%22%3A40%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C76.5%2C556.31%2C0%5D) called `AwsDataCatalog`.

-    _And the [documentation of the `SHOW DATABASES` command](https://docs.aws.amazon.com/athena/latest/ug/show-databases.html) states that there is a synonym called `SHOW SCHEMAS`._
+    And the [documentation of the `SHOW DATABASES` command](https://docs.aws.amazon.com/athena/latest/ug/show-databases.html) states that there is a synonym called `SHOW SCHEMAS`.
-    _That means that Athena internally creates a 1:1 mapping of databases to schemas with the same name._
+    That means that Athena internally creates a 1:1 mapping of databases to schemas with the same name.

 11. After we find out about schemas and catalogs, we **implement two unit tests**: